Magnesium

 Magnesium and CFS:

-In the case of Chronic Fatigue Syndrome, magnesium deficiency is a common issue among individuals suffering from this condition.
+In the context of Chronic Fatigue Syndrome, Magnesium deficiency is a common issue among individuals with this condition.
 Magnesium plays a vital role in energy production, muscle function, and overall cellular health.
-Individuals with CFS often experience symptoms such as fatigue, muscle weakness, and cognitive impairment, which can be exacerbated by magnesium deficiency.
+Low levels of Magnesium can contribute to fatigue, muscle weakness, and other symptoms associated with CFS.

 Benefits of Magnesium Supplementation: